-Students who are not eligible for specially designed instruction and related services in accordance with state eligibility categories but have a disability that substantially affects a major life activity may be eligible for accommodations pursuant to Section 504 of the Rehabilitation Act of 1973.
+Students who are not eligible for specially designed instruction and related services in accordance with state eligibility categories but have a disability that affects a major life activity may be eligible for accommodations pursuant to Section 504 of the Rehabilitation Act of 1973.

-As the parent/guardian of a child with disabilities, you are a very important member of the team that plans your child's education.
+As the parent/guardian of a child with disabilities, you are an important member of the team that plans your child's education.
 Be informed and get involved.
 If you have any questions, please contact your child's school and/or the Office of Educational Services and ESE at ESE@dadeschools.net.
-Staff from the Office of Educational Services and ESE and/or your child's school site administrative team will help to answer your questions.
+Staff from the Office of Educational Services and ESE administrative team will help to answer your questions.
 Additional information may also be found at http://ese.dadeschools.net/.